Apartheid: Asians during apartheid

 Defining its Asian population, a minority that did not appear to belong to any of the initial three designated non-white groups, was a constant dilemma for the apartheid government.

-The classification of "honorary white" (a term which would be ambiguously used throughout apartheid) was granted to immigrants from Japan, South Korea and Taiwancountries with which South Africa maintained diplomatic and economic relationsand to their descendants.
+The classification of "honorary white" (a term which would be ambiguously used throughout apartheid) was granted to immigrants from Japan, South Korea and Taiwancountries with which South Africa maintained diplomatic and economic relationsand their descendants.

-Indian South Africans during apartheid were assigned to many ranges of categories from "Asian" to "black" to "Coloured" and even the mono-ethnic category of "Indian", but never as white, having been considered "nonwhite" throughout South Africa's history.
+Indian South Africans during apartheid were assigned to many ranges of categories from "Asian" to "black" to "Coloured" to "Indian", but never as white.
 The group faced severe discrimination during the apartheid regime and were subject to numerous racialist policies.

-In 2005, a retrospective study was done by Josephine C. Naidoo and Devi Moodley Rajab, where they interviewed a series of Indian South Africans about their experience living through apartheid; their study highlighted education, the workplace, and general day to day living.
-One participant who was a doctor said that it was considered the norm for Non-White and White doctors to mingle while working at the hospital but when there was any down time or breaks, they were to go back to their segregated quarters.
-Indians were paid three to four times less than their white counterparts.
-Another finding of this study was the psychological harm suffered by Indians living in South Africa during apartheid.
-There was a strong degree of alienation that left a strong feeling of inferiority.